high5production/bp/README.md

 its has been Developed by High5 Digital
 Developer: Shamim Hasan

-Desclaimer: Ligally no permission to use this code for production.
+Desclaimer: Currently no permission to use this code for production.